Gillian McKercher

-Gillian McKercher is a Canadian film director and producer.
-She is most known for her work on the 2018 film Circle of Steel.
+Gillian McKercher is a Canadian film director and producer, whose debut feature film Circle of Steel was released in 2018.

 Career

 McKercher produced and directed Circle of Steel, which is a dark comedy about the safety culture of the oil and gas industry.
 The film was shot in Alberta, Canada, and was one of six productions to receive a government grant.
 Circle of Steel premiered at the Calgary International Film Festival in September 2018.